hzwer/WritingAIPaper/README.md

 ***Take-away: Explain a concept as close as possible when it is proposed.***

-It is recommended to directly explain the essence of a component after giving its name, for example, "we propose XXX, which is implemented with a two-layer multilayer perceptron~(MLP)".
+It is recommended to directly explain the essence of a component after giving its name, for example, "we propose XXX, which is implemented with a two-layer multilayer perception (MLP)".
 If a concept is not easy to explain, it can be supplemented by referring to literature.

 ***Take-away: Resolve  relative pronoun ambiguity.***